15 Dining Room Rugs for Every Style, Size and Budget

 When shopping for a dining room rug, it’s important to take note of two measurements: your space and your dining table.
 You don’t want a rug that's too small underfoot, but you also don’t want a rug to extend too far beyond the dining room chairs, as that can make your furniture look too small.
 The most standard size for a dining area rug is either 8' x 10' or 9' x 12'.
 If you live in a small space or just have a dining nook, look for a 5' x 7' or square 6' x 6' rug.
 And if you’re shopping for a round dining room rug, the standard sizes are 6' or 8' (measured in diameter).
 A 5-foot round rug is great for small dining spaces with a bistro table or breakfast nook.

-Natural fiber rugs, such as jute and sisal, used to be relegated to beachy, coastal style, but now they're popping up in just about every interior design theme, from modern to farmhouse chic.
+Natural fiber rugs, such as jute and sisal, used to be relegated to beachy, coastal style, but now they're used in just about every interior design theme, from modern to farmhouse chic.
 There's something timeless about jute.
 I call it the Goldilocks rug because it's just the right amount of texture.
 And it looks great in any size, from small circles to this large area rug from Pottery Barn.

 Anthropologie has some unique, over-the-top rugs, including this rug that blends two iconic styles from opposite ends of the world.
 The super-plush rug features Scandinavian crosses with Moroccan tassels to create the perfect accent for any bohemian or global-inspired dining room.